MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-create-android-for-work.md

 - **Required password type**
   Choose if a password should include only numeric characters, or a mix of numerals and other characters.
 Your options:
   - **Device default** - To evaluate password compliance, be sure to select a password strength other than *Device default*.
+The OS might not require a device password by default, so it's better to select a different password type for greater control and consistency across all devices.
   - **Password required, no restrictions**
   - **Weak biometric** - [Strong vs. weak biometrics](https://android-developers.googleblog.com/2018/06/better-biometrics-in-android-p.html) (opens Android's web site)
   - **Numeric** (*default*) - Password must only be numbers, such as `123456789`.
-Enter the **minimum password length** a user must enter, between 4 and 16 characters.
   - **Numeric complex** -  Repeated or consecutive numerals, such as `1111` or `1234`, aren't allowed.
-Also enter:

-      - **Minimum password length**: The minimum number of digits required, from 4 to 16.

   - **Alphabetic** - Letters in the alphabet are required.
 Numbers and symbols aren't required.
-Enter the **minimum password length** a user must enter, between 4 and 16 characters.
   - **Alphanumeric** - Includes uppercase letters, lowercase letters, and numeric characters.
-Enter the **minimum password length** a user must enter, between 4 and 16 characters.
   - **Alphanumeric with symbols** - Includes uppercase letters, lowercase letters, numeric characters, punctuation marks, and symbols.

-  Depending on the *password type* you select, the following settings are available:
+  Other settings vary by password type.
+The following settings appear when applicable:
   - **Minimum password length**
     Enter the minimum length the password must have, between 4 and 16 characters.